 Pai Gow is played with three dice, a shaker and 32 Chinese dominoes, also known as tiles.

 The dice determine who receives the first set of 4 dominoes.
 When you are given yours, you must arrange them into two hands of two.
 Each domino and pair of dominoes has a ranking.
 You must decide how to arrange your dominoes into the strongest possible pairs.
 If you cannot make any pairs then the next highest value of a hand is 9 (this is totaling the spots on the dominoes).
-Once all the players have set their tiles the Dealer will examine and reveal their dominoes.
+Once all the players have set their tiles, the dealer will reveal and evaluate their own dominoes.

-The Dealer must set their hands to a certain criteria; this is called the ‘House Way’.
+The dealer must set their hands to a certain criteria; this is called the ‘House Way’.
 If a player wins both hands their bet pays even money, less a 5% commission (19 to 20).
 If a player loses both, they lose their entire wager.
 If the hands split, one win and one loss, then the bet is a push/stand-off.
 If the player and dealer both have the same total, then the highest ranking domino wins the hand.